Holiday Gin Mule

 Alex’s Take: ⭐⭐⭐⭐

 “For this recipe, I wanted to use the Christmas Gin, which has a pretty intensely bitter flavor thanks to the blackcurrant.
 In ‘field tests’ we did with friends, they all found it too bitter in Gimlets and other recipes, even though I find it fascinatingly delicious as a gin lover.
-Kendall and I finally settled on this mule format since those are beloved by so many, and the result did not disappoint.
+Kendall and I finally settled on this Mule format since those are beloved by so many, and the result did not disappoint.
 It features the sweetness and spice of the apple, cinnamon, and ginger balanced nicely with the botanical and bitter blackcurrant notes from the gin.
 While it still has a fairly aggressive bitterness on the finish, it’s very palatable even to the sweeter palates, and it was definitely a huge hit among the folks sampling it that day.”

 Kendall’s Take: ⭐⭐⭐⭐⭐

 “This is it!
 This is my favorite Christmas cocktail of 2021.
-I have never been a big fan of mules… Why?
+I have never been a big fan of Mules… Why?
 No idea, but this one is absolutely incredible thanks to La Crosse Distilling Company’s fabulous blackcurrant gin and Alex’s homemade apple cinnamon syrup.
 The flavors pair beautifully and aren’t too bitter even though the gin certainly is on the bitter side.
 I could talk about this cocktail all day, but I’ll leave it at you definitely need to try the Holiday Gin Mule right away.”

 Recipe